-Although the holiday season is usually filled with main dishes like roast turkey and ham, there’s still something to be said for the ease of a “grab and go” chicken from the grocery store.
-For example, picking up the hot-and-ready chicken can be a simple way to add a crowd favorite to your dinner table for any picky eaters in the family.
-Plus, learning how to reheat a rotisserie chicken can help you stay healthy in between all your festive feasts.
-When done right, leftover rotisserie chicken tastes great on salads, in sandwiches, alongside a reheated baked potato, or as part of a healthy burrito bowl.
+There’s definitely something to be said for the ease of a “grab and go” chicken from the grocery store.
+Picking up the hot-and-ready chicken can be a simple way to add a crowd favorite to your dinner table — especially if you have any picky eaters in the family.
+Plus, when done right, leftover rotisserie chicken tastes great on salads, in sandwiches, alongside a reheated baked potato, or as part of a healthy burrito bowl.

-But if you’re not sure if the quick cooking method you use is the best way to reheat rotisserie chicken pieces, don’t worry.
 We asked two professional chefs to weigh in on how to reheat a rotisserie chicken.
-Before you throw the bird in the oven and call it a day, check out what the expert chefs have to say about everything from how long to reheat rotisserie chicken to specifically how to reheat a rotisserie chicken from Costco and how to reheat a rotisserie chicken without drying it out.
+Before you throw the bird in the oven and call it a day, check out what they have to say about everything from how long to reheat it, how to specifically how to reheat the famously delicious rotisserie chicken from Costco, and how to reheat a rotisserie chicken without drying it out.
 With just a few extra seconds of prep work, you’ll have plenty of meals of tender, still-juicy chicken in your future by using these easy cooking methods.

 How to Reheat a Rotisserie Chicken in the Oven